jkeam/nullsafe/README.md

    };
    ```

-You would normally have to use a few null checks in order to pull the `name` out of there.
+You would normally have to use a few null checks in order to pull the `name` (Grizzly) out of there.

   ```javascript
   let nameOfMainAttraction;